asiakay/asiakay/README.md

   - how to access the command line interface, or CLI
   - how to install software at the CLI
   - how to create a GitHub account
+  - how to design CRUD (create, read, update, and delete) applications in a console and web interface

 After creating the GitHub account, we learned about GitHub functions and basic Git commands including:
   - how to make sure that Git tracks your contributions to the main repository // `git config`